-- a) subject to the PCR in your own right, for example, you are a contracting authority as defined in the PCR; or - b) a non-contracting authority, and the amount of money given solely by the Arts Council, or in conjunction with other public funding or other Lottery distributor, exceeds 50 per cent of your project costs (see regulation 13 of the Public Contract Regulations 2015 for further details).
+- a) subject to the PCR in your own right, for example, you are a contracting authority as defined in the PCR; or - a non-contracting authority, and the amount of money given solely by the Arts Council, or in conjunction with other public funding or other Lottery distributor, exceeds 50 per cent of your project costs (see regulation 13 of the Public Contract Regulations 2015 for further details).

-If you are unsure about your obligations, we advise you to take professional or legal advice.
+If you are unsure about your obligations, seek professional or legal advice.